ShingZhanho/HKU-Notes/site/docs/contribution/syntax-reference/metadata.json.md

 - **Type**: `string`
 - **Default**: `[BUILD_TARGET].pdf` where `[BUILD_TARGET]` is the name of the build target.

+!!! warning "Non-File Targets"

+    If the build target does not produce a file (e.g., only a web page), you must create a dummy file with the name "NON_FILE_TARGET" in the source directory of the target.
+    You must also point the `build.output_file` to this dummy file.

 ### `build.requires`

 - **Description**: A list of dependencies that are required to build the target.